ShreCodes2809/privacy-aware-interview-ml/README.md

+# **Privacy Enhancing Machine Learning for Job Interview Analysis**
+This project explores privacy-preserving machine learning techniques to assess communication quality in job interviews.
+Using the VetTrain dataset, the study classifies responses into four levels: under-explained, succinct, comprehensive, and over-explained.
+The focus is on developing fair, ethical, and privacy-enhancing models for automated job interview evaluations.

+---

 ## **Project Overview**
 The primary objective of this project is to:
 - Analyze the quality of responses in job interviews.